gren-lang/compiler/hints/port-modules.md

   - Adding dependencies cannot introduce runtime exceptions.
   - Patch changes cannot lead to surprise build failures.

 These are really important factors if you want to *quickly* create *reliable* applications.
-The Grencommunity thinks this is valuable.
+The Gren community thinks this is valuable.

 Other communities think that the *number* of packages is a better measure of ecosystem health.
 That is a fine metric to use, but it is not the one we use for Gren.
 We would rather have 50 great packages than 100k packages of wildly varying quality.